preactjs/signals/.changeset/dirty-geese-learn.md

 "@preact/signals-core": minor
 ---

-Added `untracked` api, to more flexible control over dependency tracking.
-More info in README.md
+Add `untracked` function, this allows more granular control within `effect`/`computed` around what should affect re-runs.